geotrev/bulba/README.md

 - [Web Components](https://github.com/webcomponents/polyfills/tree/master/packages/webcomponentsjs)

 You will also need to run the bundle through ES5 transpilation for things like arrow functions.

-## Performance

-Both the string and JSX libraries use performant reconciliation algorithms to change content on a page.

-However, as good as the performance is, it isn't perfect, so changes are always welcome!

 ## Contribute